FAN-666666/fa21-cse110-lab4/expose/javascript/part2.md

 # Question 8:

-The function will return a list of discounted price as integers, because the function calculate the discounted price of each input price, round them up, and then push them into a list container.
+The function will return a list of discounted price as integers, because the function calculates the discounted price of each input price, round them up, and then push them into a list container.
 The list discounted is correctly defined within its scope by a "let" keyword

 # Question 9:

-Error, because the previoud i is defined in the for-loop block, and the current i is not defined at its scope
+Error, because the previous i is defined in the for-loop block, and the current i is not defined at its scope

 # Question 10: